Ben Goodson: Early life

-Goodson arrived in Rockhampton, Queensland, with his parents as a small boy in 1883 aboard the ship Melpomene when the family migrated to Australia from England.
+Goodson arrived in Rockhampton, Queensland, with his parents as a small boy in 1883 aboard the ship Melpomene, when the family migrated to Australia from England.

-When Goodson's father William Henry Goodson died in 1899, Goodson went into partnership with his brother Harry as they took over the family's furniture dealing, upholstering and mattress, diy futon making business in Rockhampton.
-They moved into their own shop in 1907 but following their mother's death in 1918, they dissolved the partnership in 1919 enabling Harry to take on the business.
+When Goodson's father, William Henry Goodson, died in 1899, Goodson went into partnership with his brother Harry as they took over the family's furniture dealing, upholstering and mattress, and futon making business in Rockhampton.
+They moved into their own shop in 1907, but following their mother's death in 1918, they dissolved the partnership in 1919, enabling Harry to take on the business.
 Harry, upon his retirement in 1934, handed the business over to his two sons before it was sold.

 Cycling career

 At the age of 14, Goodson began his cycling career in Rockhampton on a borrowed bicycle when he won nine events during a two-day event in December 1894 in which he and his brother competed.
 Following the event, Goodson continued his cycling success in Rockhampton, which included winning 14 handicaps in succession.

-After his father acquired a special Rover racer from England, Goodson continued his wins and in 1895, he won the Mile Championship of Central Queensland, the 5-mile Queensland Championship, and the 2-mile Championship of Central Queensland, all in one afternoon.
+After his father acquired a special Rover racer from England, Goodson continued his wins, and in 1895, he won the Mile Championship of Central Queensland, the 5-mile Queensland Championship, and the 2-mile Championship of Central Queensland, all in one afternoon.
 In 1896, Goodson travelled to Brisbane to compete against Australia's best cyclists in a three-mile handicap where he placed a close second.
 He then represented Queensland in Sydney later the same year where he competed in five test races vying to be selected for the International Cyclists' Association World's Championships in Glasgow, an event organised by the Scottish Cyclists' Union as part of celebrations honouring the long reign of Queen Victoria.
 Goodson secured the most points during the Sydney meet resulting in his selection to go to Glasgow.

-In 1897, Goodson travelled to England to compete in a meet at Birmingham which were held in July of that year, before the World Championships in Scotland the following month.
+In 1897, Goodson travelled to England to compete in a meet at Birmingham, which was held in July of that year, before the World Championships in Scotland the following month.
 Although he and his fellow Australian competitor Walter Kerr won several heats at Birmingham, they were beaten in the final.

-Goodson and Kerr were also unsuccessful at the World Championships in Glasgow despite showing promising form by winning several heats., but Goodson was successful at a meet in August 1897 at Celtic Park, Glasgow winning the three mile scratch event.
+Goodson and Kerr were also unsuccessful at the World Championships in Glasgow despite showing promising form by winning several heats.
+However, Goodson was successful at a meet in August 1897 at Celtic Park, Glasgow, winning the three mile scratch event.